junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Outside his room, it almost looks like a military patrol routine right there.
 Two hunters patrol the left and right of the hallway.
 Jo stands straight facing outside.
 And when he comes in, he meets Ellen at the foot of the bed.

 "How's he?"
 Dean finds his knees weaken the minute he reaches the bedside.
-He has to sit down there.
+He allows them to give way and kneels down by the bedside.

-"Getting better, I think," Ellen answers.
+"Getting better, I think," Ellen answers, quietly moving farther.
 "Breathing and everything, but you probably know angel ER better than me."

 Dean studies Cas's face carefully.
 He does look better, like Ellen said.
 His breathing is stronger, to the extent Dean doesn't have to test below his nose to know he is breathing.
-His body vibrates like waves on the sea.
+His chest heaves and falls quietly like waves on a calm sea.

-Dean pats him gently over the cover once, somewhere around the shoulder.
 His eyes are still stingy.

 *Everything has a price.* He thinks bitterly. *How can this world ask me to put a price for you?*